JAMES

 This answers the following question: {How can I show that I am a wise and understanding person?} Meek comes to mind, but I'm not sure of the definition.
 Lord, let me show people that I care about them, listen to their needs and pray for them.
 (DRM 3/21/02)

-3:14 But if you have bitter jealousy and selfish ambition in your heart, do not be arrogant and so lie against the truth.
+3:14, 15 But if you have bitter jealousy and selfish ambition in your heart, do not be arrogant and so lie against the truth.
+15This wisdom is not that which comes down from above, but is earthly, natural, demonic.

 3:16 For where jealousy and selfish ambition exist, there is disorder and every evil thing